MIDS-scaling-up/v3a/week06/lab/README.md

 This will display a classic "test pattern".
 The command is composed of two elements, the videotestsrc and a video sink, xvimagesink.

-Running `gst-inspect-1.0 videotestsrc` will provide some additional information on the src and supported properies.
+Running `gst-inspect-1.0 videotestsrc` will provide some additional information on the src and supported properties.
 In this case, we are interested in the property `pattern`.
 The patterns have an index number and a name, either may be used.
 For example both `gst-launch-1.0 videotestsrc pattern=snow ! xvimagesink` and `gst-launch-1.0 videotestsrc pattern=0 ! xvimagesink` produce the same thing.

 Explore the various patterns.